ContactEngineering/ce-container-stack/docker/jupyterlab-SurfaceTopography/README.md

 * removing any conda-related artifacts from the `$PATH`, i.e. with `export PATH=$(echo "$PATH" | sed -e 's|/opt/conda[^:]*:||g')`

 The latter is necessary to avoid conda compiler interfering with custom build steps when compiling against system libraries.

+The default user's `.bashrc` executes these two commands by default.

 ## Python requirements